MicrosoftDocs/power-automate-docs/articles/trigger-sharepoint-library.md

    ![Save button](media/trigger-sharepoint-library/save.png)

-1. Once the flow has been saved, select the **Test** button.
+1. Once the flow is saved, select the **Test** button.

    ![Test button](media/trigger-sharepoint-library/test.png)

-1. And then select, **I’ll select the trigger action** and lastly **Save and test**.
+1. Select, **I’ll select the trigger action**, and then select **Save and test**.

    ![Save and test](media/trigger-sharepoint-library/save-test.png)

-1. Power Automate will tell you once the flow is in test mode.
-When it is, add a new file to the incoming files folder in SharePoint.
+1. Power Automate indicates to you when the flow is in test mode.
+When it is, add a new file to the incoming files folder in the SharePoint document library that you specificed earlier.

    ![Add a new file](media/trigger-sharepoint-library/new-file.png)

 1. Now, you can see the flow is running.

    ![See the flow run](media/trigger-sharepoint-library/run.png)

-The person to whom you have assigned the approval will now receive the approval request in various places where they can approve or reject it.
+The person to whom you have assigned the approval now receives the approval request in various places where they can approve or reject it.
 The file to review is attached to the approval request for easy reference.

 **By email**